×

 Example:

-Simulated conversations help staff practice empathetic, compliant dialogue—handling a fraud claim, declining a request ethically, or exploring needs without pressure.
-Speak or type, get instant tips, and try again until it’s smooth.
+Simulated conversations help staff practice empathetic and compliant dialogue by handling scenarios such as processing a fraud claim, declining a request ethically, or exploring client needs without pressure.
+Learners communicate by speaking or typing, receive immediate coaching, and can repeat the exercise until the interaction feels natural.

 Compliance Training